One of my most requested posts is how I cut my boys hair. So when I cut it a few weeks ago, I took a video to show what I did.

 Tools I use.

 - Oster Hair Clippers.
 I recommend getting a kit like this one that comes with all the different guards, scissors, and even a carrying case.
-This one is only $30 and has great reviews.
+They’re selling out everywhere, but THIS ONE is in stock!

 - Micro Groomsman Trimmer.
 This is such a handy tool for around their neck and ears.
 So quick and easy, although it is a little noisy so it kind of freaks Sanny out.